-It is no good being replete with vitamin D unless you have adequate magnesium levels because magnesium is necessary to activate the storage form of vitamin D. So, even if you may appear to be vitamin D deficient, upon repleting with magnesium, that apparent deficiency may disappear.
+It is no good being replete with vitamin D3 unless you have adequate magnesium levels.
+Magnesium is necessary to activate the storage form of vitamin D. So, even if you may appear to be vitamin D deficient, upon repleting with magnesium, that apparent deficiency may disappear.
 Please be careful with vitamin D. Too much of it can have an adverse affect causing a buildup of Ca in the blood.

 Out of all the supplements you can take to increase your health and/or protect you and your children’s health for the future, Magnesium would be my number 1 choice.
 I would add K2 MK-7 to help with regressing calcification.
 As you can see from these 2 eminent doctors, they also put Mg at the top of their list of supplements.